By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

 7. Take Targeted Nutritional Supplements

-As far as supplementation goes, my standard recommendation for HRV and overall cardiac health daily is multivitamin/mineral foundation program with 1 – 2 grams of fish oil, bolstered each day by Coenzyme Q10 (90-150 mg); L-carnitine (500-1000 mg), D-ribose (5 gm); and Magnesium (400 mg).
+As far as supplementation goes, my standard recommendation for HRV and overall cardiac health daily is multivitamin/mineral foundation program with 1 – 2 grams of fish or squid oil, bolstered each day by Coenzyme Q10 (90-150 mg); L-carnitine (500-1000 mg), D-ribose (5 gm); and Magnesium (400 mg).
 Vitamin B12 has been shown in research to increase HRV, particularly if you’re following a vegan or vegetarian diet.
 In either case, take 100 mcg or more, up to 750 mcg daily.

 - Sawane MV, and Gupta SS.
 Resting heart rate variability after yogic training and swimming: A prospective randomized comparative trial.
 International Journal of Yoga.
 2015;8(2):96-102.